-5.2 Cospas-Sarsat Type Approval Testing
+6.2 Cospas-Sarsat Type Approval Testing

-In order to ensure that beacons do not degrade the System and to ensure uniformity of testing, Cospas-Sarsat has defined the necessary tests and overall procedure which a manufacturer must follow to receive Cospas-Sarsat type approval (document C/S T.007 "Cospas-Sarsat 406 MHz Distress Beacon Type Approval Standard").
-The tests described in C/S T.007 consist of a series of indoor laboratory tests in which the beacon does not transmit to the satellite, and an outdoor functional test of the beacon transmitting to the satellite.
+In order to ensure that beacons do not degrade the System and to ensure uniformity of testing, Cospas-Sarsat has defined the necessary tests and overall procedure which a manufacturer must follow to receive Cospas-Sarsat type approval (document C/S T.007 "Cospas-Sarsat 406 MHz Distress Beacon Type Approval Standard" or document C/S T.021 "Cospas-Sarsat Second Generation 406 MHz Distress Beacon Type Approval Standard").
+The tests described in C/S T.007 or C/S T.021 consist of a series of indoor laboratory tests in which the beacon does not transmit to the satellite, and an outdoor functional test of the beacon transmitting to the satellite.